Nicolii/C-Transcriptions/010 - C++ Header Files.md

 So now everything seems well in the world.
 I'm also going to go ahead and cut and paste this log definition into my $Log.cpp$ file, because that makes a lot more sense.
 Now I get an error here telling me `cout` is not found, that's okay I can just `#include <iostream>`.
 Awesome.
-So back in $Main.cpp$, if I run my program, we can see that we managed to initialize our log and then log "Hello World!" to the console. fantastic.
+So back in $Main.cpp$, if I run my program, we can see that we managed to initialize our log, and then log "Hello World!" to the console.
+Fantastic.
 All right, brilliant.
 So let's go back to that header file and take a look at what that `#pragma once` statement actually was.
 So here we have a statement that Visual Studio has seemingly inserted for us, called `#pragma once`, what is this?